 Discernment has a purpose.
 It teaches us to not be flattered by sweet words.
 To not be impressed with every action.
 We are not always able to discern the motives of others, but God discerns all things because He searches the heart.

 Discernment also helps with understanding ourselves and others.
-In other to understand others and human nature, we must understand ourselves and be honest about what we are capable of doing under certain circumstances.
+In order to understand others and human nature, we must understand ourselves and be honest about what we are capable of doing under certain circumstances.

 We constantly build celebrities up only to become disappointed when we find out they're no better than us.
 I was famous for looking up to people who I thought were better, only to be disappointed when they didn't live up to the pedestal I put them on.
 We look for people to idolize because we want a standard to strive for, but we cannot find that perfection in people it only exists in God.